imp-dance/hue-remix-testing/README.md

 CONNECTION=x
 ```

-Install the dependencies and launch the dev server.
-Navigate to the `/connect` route.
+3. Install the dependencies
+4. Launch the dev server.
+5. Navigate to the `/connect` route.
 You will be prompted for an IP address.
 To find this, open up your hue app,
 then go to settings > bridge settings.
 In the bridge settings you should be able to see the IP address.
 Enter this into the input. (you might have to use `http` for the initial connection request).

 After filling in the input, head over to your physical device.